Scenes From Power Trip’s First (And Probably Last) Show at Good Records.

 It was perhaps the craziest show ever to take place on the store’s AstroTurf stage — something that clearly worried Good Records clerk Mark Church, who repeatedly had to use a megaphone to ask the crowd to calm down.

-His pleas weren’t necessarily headed — Power Trip frontman Riley Gale’s younger brother was at one point kicked out of the show for jumping form the second-floor vinyl section down to the main level — but, in the end, as the crowds filed out, sweaty and exhausted from Power Trips’ 45-minute assault, the store looked to be in fine shape, save for a few dings here and there to some of the racks.
+His pleas weren’t necessarily heeded — Power Trip frontman Riley Gale’s younger brother was at one point kicked out of the show for jumping from the second-floor vinyl section down to the main level — but, in the end, as the crowds filed out, sweaty and exhausted from Power Trips’ 45-minute assault, the store looked to be in fine shape, save for a few dings here and there to some of the racks.

 Still, by that point, most in attendance had come to the terms with the fact that this show, Power Trip’s first-ever at Good Records, would likely also be its last.